The South Island’s Top Trails for the Pedalling Enthusiast

 1. Great Taste Trail

 Named for its route through the fertile lands of vineyards and orchards, along with its artisanry delights, the Great Taste Trail is a must for any foodie.
-The trail is perfect for those looking to make the most of the Nelson Tasman region with scenic views of Tasman Bay, the Waimerea Estuary and the Western Ranges.
+The trail is perfect for those looking to make the most of the sunny Nelson Tasman region with scenic views of Tasman Bay, the Waimea Estuary and the Western Ranges.
 On the other hand, riders looking for a tough challenge should look to the Coppermine Trail in the same area.
-Cycle hire and transport can be organised with Kiwi Journeys on Viator and Tripadvisor.
+Cycle hire and transport can be organised with Kiwi Journeys.
 Find out more about the Great Taste Trail and Coppermine Trail in our guide to Mountain Biking in Nelson Tasman.

 2. Queen Charlotte Track

 Bike along historical bays like Ship Cove Meretoto to luxuriant coastal forest and mountain rims revealing unmatched views of the Marlborough Sounds.
 Day rides of the iconic Queen Charlotte Trail can be achieved with water taxi transport, or cycle the entirety of this enchanting trail and stay in a choice of scenic campsites to luxurious waterfront lodges.
 Find out more about the trail in our guide, Mountain Biking in Marlborough or The Ultimate Guide to the Queen Charlotte Track.